Creating a new pathway for graduate students at the University of Chicago interested in Sustainable Urban Development.

 For questions, email firstname.lastname@example.org.

-Congratulations to our inaugural cohort of Certificate in Urban Science and Sustainable Development graduate students.
+Congratulations to our new cohort of Certificate in Urban Science and Sustainable Development graduate students.

 |Name||Degree||Department/School||Expected Graduation Year|